SuddenDevelopment/json-collection-decorator/README.md

 1. filter : conditions to meet for filtering out the object from the collection to return
 2. decorate: pairs of conditions and decorator actions to perform on each object in the collection
 3. decorate.find: the condiion for a decoration
-4. decorate.do: the action to perform on hat is matched
+4. decorate.act: the action to perform on hat is matched
-5. decorate.do.val: static value to set
-6: decorate.do.add: static value to add to an array

 # Comparison Parameters